 And it’s not the same old been-there-done-that pasta salad you’ve been making for years (the first taste will tell you that you’re not in Kansas anymore.)Â There are so many unusual elements to this Couscous Almondine Salad I hardly know where to start — how about with the intense sweetness of the tiny currents, the crunch of the slivered almonds, or the aromatic allspice and cinnamon spiked vinaigrette?
-I improvised on the ingredients list of the salad that I buy so often for a last minute lunch.
+I improvised on the ingredients list of a salad that I buy so often for a last minute lunch.
 I added gorgeous dried peaches and plums from my farmers market, and some plump green raisins that I had in the cupboard.
 The spices add an interesting warm note to the traditional lemon dressing.
 You’re going to love this!

 Couscous is fabulous for healthy lunch prep